Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Gated Convolutional Neural Network

 In Equation~(\ref{eq:gcnn}), both summations enclosed by parenthesis represent a convolution operation that results in one scalar.
-In addition, the term to which the sigmoid function \(g\) is applied is the gate operation which controls the linear gate output.
+In addition, the term to which the sigmoid function \(g\) is applied is the gate operation that controls the linear gate output.

-The resulting \(Y\) matrix from the convolution operation will have the dimensions \({K \times M}\), in which \(K\) is the number of kernels and \(M\) is the output segment length.
-After the convolution operation, the matrix \(Y\) has its length halved in the time-axis by the max-pooling layer \citep{zhou1988computation} to get its most significant information and reduce its dimensionality.
+The resulting \(Y\) matrix formed by the elements \(y_{k,i}\) will have the dimensions \({K \times M}\), in which \(K\) is the number of kernels and \(M\) is the output segment length.
+After the convolution operation, the matrix \(Y\) has its length halved in the time-axis by the max-pooling layer \cite{zhou1988computation} to get its most significant information and reduce its dimensionality.

-Figure~\ref{fig:framework_ov} shows our GCNN with a single gated block (i.e., the components enclosed by the pink rectangle in Figure~\ref{fig:framework_ov}), which consists of two convolution layers and one max-pooling layer.
+Figure~\ref{fig:framework_ov} shows our GCNN with a single gated block, which is formed by two convolution layers and one max-pooling layer.
 A deeper GCNN would consist of multiple gated blocks.

-The output of the network's last gated block, \(Y' \in \R ^ {K' \times M'}\), with \(K'\) as the number of kernels of the last gated block and \(M'\) as the final output segment length, is then flattened into one feature vector \(Z \in \R ^ O\), in which \(O = K' \cdot M'\).
+The output of the network's last gated block, \(Y' \in \mathbb{R} ^ {K' \times M'}\), with \(K'\) as the number of kernels of the last gated block and \(M'\) as the final output segment length, is then flattened into one feature vector \(Z \in \mathbb{R} ^ O\), in which \(O = K'M'\).
 This vector is input to a fully-connected (dense) layer with the ReLU activation function.
-We also apply batch normalization \citep{ioffe2015batch} at the end of each dense and convolution layer.
+We also apply batch normalization \cite{ioffe2015batch} at the end of each dense and convolution layer.